Skip to content

 What will I get?

 We'll set up the incubator.
-You will receive between 8 and 11 fertilised eggs, depending on availability.
+You will receive between 8 and 10 fertilised eggs, depending on availability.
 We'll prepare the brooder box with a heat lamp, bedding, a drinker, a feeder, and food.

 Can the residents handle the chicks and ducks?

 Yes, the chicks are not timid, and they enjoy being handled gently once they have recovered from hatching.
 As they grow older, they love to be taken out of the box for a run around.
 You can ask the children to sit in a circle and place the chicks in the middle.
 This is also a good opportunity to let the children handle the chicks while they are sitting down.
-You can make a temporary enclosure out of large building blocks to put the chicks inside or outside in the warmer months.
+You can make a temporary inclosure out of large building blocks to put the chicks inside or outside in the warmer months.
 You will need to stay with them outside, as they are prey for crows and currawongs.

 Do they require a lot of work to maintain?